reactjs/react.dev/src/content/reference/react/useContext.md

 #### Automatically nested headings {/*automatically-nested-headings*/}

 You can "accumulate" information when you nest context providers.
-In this example, the `Section` component keeps track of the `LevelContext` which specifies the depth of the section nesting.
+In this example, the `Section` Component keeps track of the `LevelContext` which specifies the depth of the section nesting.
 It reads the `LevelContext` from the parent section, and provides the `LevelContext` number increased by one to its children.
-As a result, the `Heading` component can automatically decide which of the `<h1>`, `<h2>`, `<h3>`, ..., tags to use based on how many `Section` components it is nested inside of.
+As a result, the `Heading` Component can automatically decide which of the `<h1>`, `<h2>`, `<h3>`, ..., tags to use based on how many `Section` Components it is nested inside of.

 Read a [detailed walkthrough](/learn/passing-data-deeply-with-context) of this example.